metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

 ### OriginalAuthorityLookup

 These are created during FullRightsTransfers.
-When a FullRightsTransfer is happening, the Metadata `updateAuthority` is shifted from the Auctioneer to the AuctionManager so that it can grant it in turn to the winner, and this record is created to keep track of who the original `updateAuthority` was to return it later if the item is not sold.
+When a FullRightsTransfer is happening, the Metadata `updateAuthority` is shifted from the Auctioneer to the AuctionManager so that it can grant it in turn to the winner, and this record is created to keep track of whom the original `updateAuthority` was to return it later if the item is not sold.
 That functionality (returns) is not implemented as of this writing but will be in the near future.

 OriginalAuthorityLookups always have PDAs with seed of `['metaplex', auction_id, metadata_key]` where `auction_id` is the address of the Auction and `metadata_key` is the address of the actual Metadata struct.